 Unlike the Friendly URL for all open programs (above), the friendly URL for a specific program is set in Program Setup of that program.

-- From Program Setup, click into the Settings tab, then scroll to the Friendly URL setting.
+From Program Setup, click into the Settings tab, then scroll to the Friendly URL setting in the Availability Settings section.

 - If a friendly URL has been set, it will be displayed there.
 If it has not been set, click the “Manage My Program’s Friendly URL” link.